queenbiscuit311/SwitchRPCUpdated/README.md

-This project is practically completely obsoleted by the existence of the nxapi project, but I will still accept game requests via issue if anyone still wants to use this software.
-Otherwise, check out nxapi over at https://github.com/samuelthomas2774/nxapi.
+~~This project is practically completely obsoleted by the existence of the nxapi project, but I will still accept game requests via issue if anyone still wants to use this software.
+Otherwise, check out nxapi over at https://github.com/samuelthomas2774/nxapi.~~

+Nxapi is currently broken, and likely will be for a while longer.
+This project will stay open, as it is the only other way that I am aware of to have rich presence for the switch.
+If anyone wants to use this and add a new game, please don't hesitate to request one.

 # SwitchRPCUpdated
 The list of all supported titles is availible in the [supportlist.md](https://github.com/queenbiscuit311/SwitchRPCUpdated/blob/master/supportlist.md) file.

-Discord Rich Presence integration for Nintendo Switch.
+Discord Rich Presence integration for Nintendo Switch and Nintendo Switch 2.
 SwitchRPC is a Rich Presence application for Discord that allows you to set your game, and some details about it.
 If you have any issues, find any bugs, or want a title added, please create a github issue.

 This fork of the original SwitchRPC was made because the original was seemingly abandoned in 2020, leaving only a very small and outdated title list.
 After figuring out how the app worked and how to modify the title list, I decided to make this fork so that the app could be more useful by adding more titles.
 If you would like a title added, please open an issue on this repository with your request.

 Since the file that handles the supported games is hosted on GitHub and not locally, you will not need to update your client when the game list updates.
-This also applies to the original SwitchRPC, although their game list is not hosted on github.
-That is presuming they ever update its game list.
-I thought i should mention it since it's not explicitly stated anywhere unless you look the code.
+This also applies to the original SwitchRPC, although their game list is not hosted on github (although it seems unlikely that the original will ever be updated.

 ## Windows Installation
 Download the windows client from the releases section.
 The program is portable, so you can put it in either the program files folder for a global install, or somewhere within your user folder such as in your %localappdata% folder for a single user install.
 Then make a shortcut to the switchrpc executable in your desktop/start menu/whatever for easy access.
 You can also install directly from the repository by using the files in the "windows client" folder.